-- a.
-Inform the Association if they are currently experiencing a drug and/or alcohol dependency. - b.
-Disclose previous problems with a drug and/or alcohol dependency only if it is relevant to their current job duties. - c.
-Provide medical documentation to confirm they have a drug and/or alcohol dependency. - d.
-Fully cooperate with the recommendations of professional assessments.
+- Inform the organization if they are currently experiencing drug and/or alcohol dependency. - Disclose previous problems with a drug and/or alcohol dependency only if it is relevant to their current job duties. - Provide medical documentation to confirm they have a drug and/or alcohol dependency. - Fully cooperate with the recommendations of professional assessments.

-Recreational Marijuana
+Recreational Marijuana Expectations

-Expectations

-The following expectations apply to employees while conducting work on behalf of the Association:
+The following expectations apply to employees while conducting work on behalf of the organization:

-a.
-Employees are expected to arrive to work fit for duty and able to perform their duties safely and to standard; employees must remain fit for duty for the duration of their shift.

-- b.
-Use, possession, distribution, or sale of drugs or alcohol during work hours, including during paid and unpaid breaks, is strictly prohibited. - c.
-Employees are prohibited from reporting to work while under the influence of recreational marijuana and any other non-prescribed substances. - d.
-Employees on medically approved medication must communicate to management any potential risk, limitation, or restriction requiring modification of duties or temporary reassignment. - e.
-Employees are expected to abide by all governing legislation pertaining to the possession and use of marijuana.
+- Employees are expected to arrive at work fit for duty and able to perform their duties safely and to standard; employees must remain fit for duty for the duration of their shift. - Use, possession, distribution, or sale of drugs or alcohol during work hours, including during paid and unpaid breaks, is strictly prohibited. - Employees are prohibited from reporting to work while under the influence of recreational marijuana and any other non-prescribed substances. - Employees on medically approved medication must communicate to management any potential risk, limitation, or restriction requiring modification of duties or temporary reassignment. - Employees are expected to abide by all governing legislation pertaining to the possession and use of marijuana.